heberleh/german-subtitles-for-flashcards/README.md

 # Movies and series for flashcards in German
 This repo lists movies and series with good match between audio and subtitles in German.
 It also has a list of OK matches and bad matches, so to avoid double checking.

+You find a [German Content](#german-content) table too, where German channels with good subtitles are listed.

 Having the words that we hear matching what is written in the subtitles is an important aspect for creating flashcards with tools like Migaku and sub2str.